-Photo gallery: Crowds descend on Faith for annual Fourth of July parade - Salisbury Post
+Photo gallery: Crowds descend on Faith for Fourth of July parade - Salisbury Post

-Photo gallery: Crowds descend on Faith for annual Fourth of July parade
+Photo gallery: Crowds descend on Faith for Fourth of July parade

 The Faith Fourth of July took a pandemic-induced year off in 2020, but it’s back and as big as ever in 2021.